PrinceSharma-afk/Expanding-Cards/README.md

 - Smooth flex-based animation to expand and collapse panels on user interaction.
 - Readable text overlay using a dark translucent layer for contrast.
 - Utilizes the **Quicksand** font for a clean and modern typographic style.
 - Panels 4 and 5 are hidden on smaller screens to optimize mobile usability.
+- **Responsive only up to screen widths of 480px**; beyond that, layout remains horizontal.

+---

+## Live Demo

+Try the live demo here: [https://princesharma-afk.github.io/Expanding-Cards/](https://princesharma-afk.github.io/Expanding-Cards/)

 ---